 “Teaching is about understanding how students learn” – Rukmani

 Most of the Cuemath Teachers have interacted with Rukmani.
 They remember how she equipped them skillfully to take corrective measures and make their students comfortable with learning.

-“When teaching young students, the teacher has a greater responsibility in moulding the future generations and guiding them on the road of development.
+“When teaching young students, the teacher has a greater responsibility in molding the future generations and guiding them on the road of development.

-In late 2016, Rukmani attempted the Teaching Professionals Olympiad (TPO).
-The TPO is organized by Centre for Teacher Accreditation (CENTA) every year.
-She emerged as the topper in the country and has proved that she practises what she preaches.
-CENTA is an organisation that provides certification to teachers in India.
-These certifications are designed to be indicators of teacher quality, on parameters well-accepted by a range of schools of every kind.
+She emerged as the topper in the country and has proved that she practices what she preaches.
+CENTA is an organization that provides certification to teachers in India.

-The TPO is organised every year with The Hindu and Michael & Susan Dell Foundation as the primary supporters.
+The TPO is organized every year with The Hindu and Michael & Susan Dell Foundation as the primary supporters.
 In 2016, it was held in 23 cities and had participants from more than 500 cities & towns across India.

 How the mistakes they made were symptoms of misunderstanding that needed to be corrected rather than penalized.
 It also focused on the importance of putting the learner front and center.”

 Rank 1 in the country is a great achievement.
 We can now say with conviction that, Cuemath Teachers are trained by one of the best educators in the country!